The politics of epidemic response and the privatization of global health security: The global Emergency Medical Teams initiative

-Since the Ebola crisis of 2014-2015, NGOs, private companies and militaries are increasingly involved in epidemic preparedness efforts - but with what consequences, for the politics and the practices of global health security?
+Since the Ebola crisis of 2014-2015 - and particularily in response to the COVID-19 pandemic - NGOs, private companies and militaries are increasingly involved in epidemic preparedness and response efforts.
+With what consequences for the politics and practices of global health security?

 Health workers receiving training on waste disposal in the UK, under the supervision of the military.
 Flickr: DFID-UK